Frequently asked—and answered—questions.

 What happens when I arrive?

-No food or drink is permitted in the museum or in the library.
-Backpacks, coats and outdoor jackets, umbrellas, and bags exceeding 13 x 17 x 4 inches must be checked at the museum checkroom prior to entering the reading room.
-After checking materials proceed to the reading room, which is just inside the Michigan Avenue entrance, to the south of the Grand Staircase.
+No food or drink is permitted in the museum or in the reading room.
+Coats and outdoor jackets, umbrellas, and backpacks and bags exceeding 13 x 17 x 4 inches must be checked at the library reception desk when you check in.
+The reading room is just inside the Michigan Avenue entrance, to the south of the Grand Staircase.
 Sign the reading room register and then proceed to the reference desk for assistance getting started with your research.

 You are welcome to bring in notes, pencils, USB disks, laptops, cameras, and phones (set on silent) as well as non-backpack bags that are smaller than 13 x 17 x 4 inches.

-Yes, although we lack the staff to perform in-depth research for remote researchers and additional fees may apply to photoduplication requests.
-Please email email@example.com with your request.
+Yes, although we lack the staff to perform in-depth research for remote researchers.
+Please email firstname.lastname@example.org with your request.

 Giving and Volunteering